Specialists in vintage Cyrus, NAD, Arcam, Creek Audio and Musical Fidelity amplifier overhaul

-Why do Electrolytics sometimes need replacing?
+Why do Electrolytics eventually need replacing?

 Many customers ask about the benefits or the need for replacing electrolytics in vintage amplifiers.
 Unlike many components in a typical amplifier electrolytic capacitors are the one component with a finite lifetime.